-Interview with Carolyn Bernstein, Graduate of the MSN Program at the Universtiy of California San Francisco, by Stephanie Small, October 2010
+Interview with Carolyn Bernstein, Graduate of the MSN Program at the Universtiy of California San Francisco

-If you can get past the stress and politics, you might enjoy this challenging and rewarding field.
+But if you can get past the stress and politics, you might enjoy this challenging and rewarding field.
 MSN degree holder Carolyn Bernstein offers a no-holds-barred look at becoming a nurse.

 GradSchools: Why did you go into nursing?